isc-alberto-gonzalez/getting-and-cleaning-data-course-project/README.md

 The files added to the dataset are the files:

-- 'README.txt'
+- 'README.md'

 - 'codebook.md': Shows information about process and the variables used to get and clean the data.

-- 'run_analysis.R': Contain the code that was developed to get the data , clean the data and write the file averagetidydataset.txt
+- 'run_analysis.R': Contain the code that was developed to get the data , clean the data and create the file averagetidydataset.txt

 - 'averagetidydataset.txt' : Contain the mean from all the numeric columns grouped by the subject and activity.